 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.70% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Rutledge’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Rutledge’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The per capita income in Rutledge in 2022 was $13,369, which is low income relative to Missouri and the nation.
 This equates to an annual income of $53,476 for a family of four.
 However, Rutledge contains both very wealthy and poor people as well.